astrolince/configs/README.md

 `$ sudo systemctl enable --now systemd-swap`

-- Tweak swappiness to avoid running out of memory:
+- Tweak swappiness to avoid running out of memory if you are limited in RAM:

 `$ sudo nano /etc/sysctl.d/99-swappiness.conf`